Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Final EHCP (if issued)

-From your request to the final EHCP being issued (if the LA decides one is needed)
+From your request to the final EHCP being issued (if the local authority decides one is needed)

 How to request an EHC needs assessment